VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

 If a file has fewer than 10 lines, head will just show what’s there — no errors or surprises.

+*When exploring unfamiliar datasets, this technique lets me quickly understand what fields are present and spot data quality issues before investing time in deeper analysis.*

 ---

-# 🚀 Speed Up Navigation with Tab Completion
+# 🚀 Speed Up Navigation with ```Tab``` Completion
 Efficiency is everything in data ops.
 Typing out long filenames is slow and error - prone—tab completion is my superpower for fast, accurate navigation.

 *Example:*